Skip to Content

 There were many activities set up that many people really enjoyed.

 One of the activities was planting.
-Students got to design the pot and then chose a small plant to put inside.
+Students got to design the pot Elizabethan style with stencils and then chose a small plant to put inside.
 This one was a crowd favorite.

-Many students enjoyed some of the more artsy activities including mask making, wand making, face painting, jewelry making and getting to make your own fairy garden.
+Many students enjoyed some of the more artsy activities including mask making, wand making, face painting, jewelry making and getting to make their own fairy garden.

 “I loved the jewelry station,” Valoria Harris (’25) said.
 “The little beads they bought were gorgeous.
 The photo booth with Pezzelle was awesome.
 They had a gorgeous backdrop.
 I loved the plant station too.
 Iris was absolutely amazing on the face painting station.
 She was very precise and patient, although hot in the sun.
 She had a huge line of people wanting to go to her.
 I loved getting to talk to new girls and seeing Mrs. Ohlms all dressed up Shakespearean.
 I’d also like to thank Elijah Cherian (’25) for making everything more comfortable and fun and Mr. Elmendorf for his country music.”

 There were many students who dressed up for this festival.
-Those students were some of the lucky few who got to enjoy the courting cake during the banquet.
+Those students were some of the lucky few who got to enjoy the courting cake during the banquet, which was white cake with strawberries on top.

-During this festival, there was a banquet that was going on in the cafeteria.
+During this festival, there was a banquet going on in the cafeteria.
+Students got a break from the sun and got to come in and enjoy some Elizabethan food, such as chicken, bread with strawberry conserve, cottage pie, salmon and cucumber sandwiches.
 During this, there was a little show being put on by the students.
 There was a king, queen, a master of ceremonies and a jester who told many jokes.
 The choir also sang during the banquet.

 Before the main show started, three students were fencing.
 Jacob Angleton (’25), Thomas Kokker (’25) and Joe Schrader (’25) were the fencers and they were impressive.